kaheichanturtle/kaheichanturtle/README.md

 🎓 High school student & aspiring software engineer
 💡 Passionate about AI, web dev, and problem-solving
 🚀 Creator of [Healthmate](https://healthmate.glitch.me) | [ParkEase AI](https://parkease.glitch.me) | [Puzzle World Australia](https://puzzleworldaustralia.square.site)

+Important notice!
+Glitch.com, the web provider of HealthMate and most of my projects, will be shutting down in July 2025.
+Moreover, with the recent release of MedGemma (https://deepmind.google/models/gemma/medgemma/), we’re entering a new era of open source, offline medical AI that can handle images and much more.
+As a result, our project, HealthMate (formerly Ayako), will no longer be updated and will quietly fade away.
+Thank you for being part of our journey, especially during the Knox Grammar - Macquarie University Global Challenge Week.
+With smarter, offline medical AI now available, everyone will soon have access to a doctor, even without internet.

 ## 🛠 Tech Stack
 - 💻 Programming: Python, JavaScript, C++